sujonraihan/ibcs/Backup/module4-commcell-maintenance.md

 - Best practices implementation

 **Final Steps:**
-এই module series এর মাধ্যমে শিক্ষার্থীরা CommVault Backup System এর comprehensive understanding অর্জন করবে এবং production environment এ effectively কাজ করতে পারবে।
+Through this module series, students will gain comprehensive understanding of CommVault Backup System and be able to work effectively in production environments.